-Alfred Hitchcock famously appeared in all of his films, though there are actually 13 surviving films in which he doesn't feature.
+Alfred Hitchcock was famous for appearing in his films, though in fact there are 13 (out of 52) in which he doesn't feature.
 His cameos became so popular that he started making them earlier in the film so as not to distract the audience from the plot.

 In the film Rope, there was a problem.
 The play takes place in a single flat with only a few characters.
 So, what to do about his famous cameo?
 Easy.
 He was pictured in outline on a red neon sign advertising 'Reduco', a fake weight-loss product.
 He had a similar problem with Lifeboat, but got around it with a photograph of him in a magazine on the floor of the lifeboat.